What does a Psychotherapist do?

 - Master's or Doctoral degree in Psychology, Counseling, Social Work, or a related field.

-- Licensed to practice as a Psychotherapist in the relevant jurisdiction.
+- Licensed or license-eligible as a Psychotherapist or Mental Health Counselor in the state of practice.

 Is becoming a Psychotherapist a good career path?